Kodluyoruz-Ankara-Veri-Bilimi/assignment-O-uzhan-/README.md

-# assignment-O-uzhan-
+# assignment-Oguzhan-

   assignment for my education